aridjayarecipes/cutesrecipes.web.app/content/post/2363-step-by-step-guide-to-make-any-night-of-the-week-stuffed-shells.md

 - "Pour a few more ladles of the tomato sauce over the shells.
 Cover the dish with foil, poke a hole in the middle to vent.
 Be careful not to let the tomato sauce get on the foil as it will dissolve the foil!
 Bake covered for 40 minutes."
 - "Uncover and top cooked shells with the rest of the mozzarella cheese.
 Cook another 10 minutes."
 - "Let cool 5 minutes then serve!"
-- "I&#39;ve also made this by adding a half pound of hot sausage (or ground beef or even pepperoni) to the sauce.
+- "I've also made this by adding a half pound of hot sausage (or ground beef or even pepperoni) to the sauce.
 But, the vegetarian version is remarkable.
 The only really fattening part is the butter/margarine.
-I don&#39;t like using olive oil as it has a distinctly different taste than the more pungent flavor of butter/margarine.
+I don't like using olive oil as it has a distinctly different taste than the more pungent flavor of butter/margarine.
 Feel free to use either parmesan or romano cheese.
 Pecorino romano is by far the best to use if you can."
 categories:
 - Recipe
 tags: